2017–18 United States political sexual scandals: Karen McDougal

 McDougal declined to discuss details of the alleged affair due to her agreement with AMI, but she told Farrow that she regretted signing that agreement, saying, "It took my rights away...
 I don't know what I'm allowed to talk about.
 I'm afraid to even mention his name."
 Farrow also wrote that AMI CEO/Chairman David Pecker has a "favorite tactic" of buying "a story in order to bury it".
 AMI said it did not publish McDougal's story as it was not credible, and a spokesperson for the White House denied the affair.

 On March 22, 2018, McDougal was interviewed by Anderson Cooper on AC360 in which she detailed her alleged affair with Trump.
 In the interview McDougal said that Trump tried to give her money after they first had sex.
 She also stated that their relationship lasted ten months and that she visited Trump "many dozens of times".

 In March 2018, McDougal filed a lawsuit against American Media, Inc. in Los Angeles Superior Court, aiming to invalidate the non-disclosure agreement.
 On April 19, 2018, American Media, Inc. settled with McDougal; the settlement allows her to speak about the alleged affair.

 In July 2018, The New York Times reported that two months before the 2016 presidential election, Trump's personal lawyer, Michael Cohen, had secretly recorded a conversation between him and Trump regarding paying McDougal.
-Another personal lawyer to Trump, Rudy Giuliani, said that Trump did not know of the recording, and gave two versions of the topic of conversation, saying firstly that the discussion was planning to pay McDougal directly, and secondly that it was about planning to pay American Media Inc. (AMI) for the rights to McDougal's story.
+Another personal lawyer to Trump, Rudy Giuliani, said that Trump did not know of the recording, and gave two versions of the topic of conversation: 1. that the discussion was about planning to pay McDougal directly, and 2. that it was about planning to pay American Media Inc. (AMI) for the rights to McDougal's story.
 This appeared to contradict a previous claim by Trump's campaign spokeswoman Hope Hicks days before the election when she responded to the report by The Wall Street Journal about AMI's payment to McDougal that "we have no knowledge of any of this."

 Rob Porter

-Porter resigned from the position of White House Staff Secretary on February 7, 2018, following public allegations of spousal abuse from his two ex-wives.
+Porter (R) resigned from the position of White House Staff Secretary on February 7, 2018, following public allegations of spousal abuse from his two ex-wives.
 The allegations were supported by photographs of a black eye (which Porter claimed he took) and a restraining order.
 Porter has said the allegations are false and are part of a "coordinated smear campaign".